Become A Member

 In an ongoing effort to create a culture of transparency when considering dues increases, CSVANW evaluated funds allocated to our trusted community service providers.
 In 2018 CSVANW awarded nearly $18,000 in scholarships, sponsorships, and travel costs, with 70% earmarked for our members, to ensure our support of your important work.
 This included travel support for members for both state and national conferences and trainings.

-Membership is open to individuals or organizations interested in providing culturally appropriate domestic violence and sexual assault in Native American communities.
-The CSVANW provides several services to its members including:
+Membership is open to individuals or organizations who are interested in providing culturally appropriate training and education of domestic violence and sexual assault in Tribal communities.

 Travel scholarships to CSVANW trainings